Weapons and the law

 Knives and the law in the UK

-It’s illegal to carry any knife in public, even if you’re not behaving in a threatening manner and don’t plan to use it.
-You can face a penalty of four years’ imprisonment and a £5,000 fine for doing so.
+It’s illegal to carry a knife in public, even if you’re not behaving in a threatening manner and don’t plan to use it.
+Carrying a knife in the UK could see you facing a penalty of four years’ imprisonment and a £5,000 fine for doing so.

 It isn’t illegal in the UK to own a knife in private, like the bread knife in your kitchen.
 However, if any knife is used in a threatening way, in a private environment, like your house, it becomes an offensive weapon.

-Under certain circumstances, it’s legal to be in possession of a knife in public:
+Under certain circumstances, it’s legal to be in possession of a knife in public.
+Good reasons to carry include:

 • If it’s a penknife (pocket or folding knife) less than three inches long (although it may be considered offensive if carried for the purpose of causing injury or harm).

-There are some knives which you cannot own under any circumstances, including:
+There are some other knives which you cannot own under any circumstances, including:

 • Samurai swords.

-Swiss Army knives are allowed, so long as the blade is under 7.62cm.
+Swiss Army knives are allowed under UK knife law, so long as the blade is under 7.62cm.
 However if any knife is used in a threatening way it becomes an offensive weapon.

 Handing in a weapon